Fcmam5/telefonilo.js/README.md

 ## TODO

 - [ ] Write tests
-- [ ] Setup a test API: Export private functions in developement mode, and strip that piece of code when building the minified function for  production usage
+- [x] Setup a test API: Export private functions in developement mode, and strip that piece of code when building the minified function for  production usage
 - [ ] Accept phone number decryption functions as parameter for decrypting phone numbers (Might be a anti-crawlers solution).
-- [ ] Add a method of auto phone numbers detection feature.
+- [ ] Add option: Detect phone numbers automatically.

 ## License